ravikiran-m-p/Basic_Engineering_Casio/README.md

    https://github.com/ravikiran-m-p/Basic_Engineering_Casio.git

 2. Open the folder and run the index.html file in your browser:  open index.html
-3.
-4. Use it just like a real scientific calculator! 🧮
+4. Use it just like a real scientific calculator